General Gabriel Colvin Wharton

 Civil Engineer in southwestern Virginia; instrumental in building railroad in New River Valley; died May 11, 1906, at Radford, Virginia; buried Radford.

-* For a portion of the Valley Campaigns, General Gabriel Colvin Wharton was Thomas Legion's division commander.
-When Thomas' Legion received Special Order 267 ordering its return to Western North Carolina in December 1864, General Wharton stated to the Thomas Legion: "The patience and cheerful endurance of the toilsome march, brief rests and hard fighting which you and your gallant band ever exhibited has won my hearty commendation and leaves each of your patriotic command a record bright and unsullied."
-While serving with General Wharton in the valley, the Thomas Legion also engaged Generals Sheridan and Custer.
-Wharton was a Virginia Military Institute graduate-class of 1847.
+For a portion of the Valley Campaigns of 1864, General Wharton was Thomas Legion's division commander.
+When Thomas' Legion received Special Order 267 ordering its return to western North Carolina in December 1864, General Wharton stated to the Thomas Legion that "The patience and cheerful endurance of the toilsome march, brief rests and hard fighting which you and your gallant band ever exhibited has won my hearty commendation and leaves each of your patriotic command a record bright and unsullied."
+While serving with Wharton in the valley, the Thomas Legion had engaged Generals Sheridan and Custer.
+Wharton, a VMI graduate in 1847, had gained the respect of the legionaries, with many of the legion's men speaking highly of Wharton in their memoirs.

 Site search Web search